-These DIY Star Luminaries were a result of a “compromise” between my husband and myself when it came to decorating the outside of our home for Christmas.
-He didn’t want to hang lights, I did…. result… hang giant stars from the front porch instead.
+These DIY Star Hanging Luminaries were a result of a “compromise” between my husband and myself when it came to decorating the outside of our home for Christmas.
+He didn’t want to hang lights, I did.
+The result, hang giant stars from the front porch instead.
 For more info just keep reading, if you like this project you may also like to see how we hung a few Witch Hats from our porch at Halloween.

 Most of the stars are hinged, you fold OPEN the star.
 What you are going to do is insert a bunch of lights into that hinge.

 Depending on how far down you want the stars to hang from the ceiling, bundle the end of the lights into a ball (I just left mine bundled the way they came in the box, at the halfway point).

 Insert the bundle into the star and close it.

 Step Three: Secure the Lights with a Twist Tie

 Use the white twist tie in to hold the star closed and to keep the lights inside.

 Hang the command hooks on the porch in the locations that you want the stars.
 You’ll also want to run a few hooks feeding back to the porch so that the light cords are not hanging down.

 Make sure you plan where your cords are going before you assemble your lights.
 You need them to plug into each other in order and terminate at the same point.

 Also, some lights have limits for how many strings you can connect to each other.
 Make sure you read the manufacturers instructions for your particular lights before you start.